 - Practical goal-setting and problem-solving

 - Confronting life stressors with positive coping strategies

 - Identifying the full range of intelligence that youth have and can apply to life goals

 - Learning how to deescalate when in conflict and work toward resolution

-- Building character through exercises that emphasize diligence, gratitude, dignity, empathy, charity and forgiveness
+- Building character through exercises that emphasize diligence, gratitude, dignity, empathy, service and forgiveness

 - Creating a positive, personal network of support